Dharam Singh Saini: Early life and education

-Dr Dharam Singh Saini was born in village Sona in the state of Uttar Pradesh.
+Dharam Singh Saini was born in village Sona in the state of Uttar Pradesh.
 He attained Gurukul Ayurved Mahavidyalaya, Jwalapur, Haridwar (now Uttarakhand Ayurved University - Gurukul Campus, Haridwar) and earned B.A.M.S degree and is a practicing Ayurveda physician.

 Political career

-Dr Saini has been a MLA for three straight terms.
+Saini has been a MLA for four straight terms.
 During the 14th and 15th Legislative Assembly of Uttar Pradesh he represented the Sarsawa assembly constituency of Uttar Pradesh.
 During the 15th Legislative Assembly, he was also a minister.
 He got the ministries of Ayush, Relief and Rehabilitation.
+Saini has been a proponent of premiership of Keshav Prasad Maurya for the state of Uttar Pradesh.
+In 2023, in a socio-cultural program organised by Saini people called "Bhagirath Jayanti", he declared that Maurya should be Chief Minister of state of Uttar Pradesh.